Code-Institute-Submissions/Marshal-Travel-Agency/README.md

 ## Code
 * The full-width responsive Hero Image Heading Caption code came from [CSS CodeLab](https://www.csscodelab.com/).
-Code was modified to better fit my needs
+Code was modified to better fit my needs.
+* The emailJS code was derived from the emailJS section of the [Code Institute](https://codeinstitute.net/) course.

 ## Content
 * The API comes from [Amadeus](https://developers.amadeus.com/)